A question that is often asked by venue operators looking to purchase new casino chairs is….“should I have armrests on my gaming stools?”

 2. Potential breakage and associated risk

-Unfortunately there will always be a small percentage of patrons that will abuse your gaming stools.
-If a chair has armrests fitted to it’s seat, you can be sure that someone, at some stage, will sit on the armrests.
+Unfortunately there will always be a small percentage of patrons that will abuse your furniture.
+If your gaming stools have armrests fitted to the seats, you can be sure that someone, at some stage, will sit on the armrests.
 Unless the armrests are securely attached to the seat and reinforced with steel plates (which increases the weight of the chair), there is a good chance that anyone sitting on an armrest will cause it to break away from the seat.
 Not only will this damage the chair and armrest, but more importantly, there is an extremely high risk of injury to the patron and anyone else in the immediate vicinity.
 Should this occur, the possibility of litigation cannot be excluded.

 3. Distance between machines and players